top of page

 Annapolis History

 Annapolis, Maryland, was established in 1694 and has preserved much of its past architecture.
 If you enjoy visiting or living in a city that has done a great job on historic preservation, then you need to visit Annapolis.
+We have the highest concentration of 18th century buildings in the country, and home to four signers of the Declaration of Independance.
+Many refer to Annapolis as a museum without walls.
 Below are links to the history of Annapolis, Maryland, from several different perspectives.

 General overview of the History of Annapolis